H Pylori Treatment Making Me Sick

 The future of H. pylori treatment may involve more personalized medicine approaches, tailoring treatment to the individual patient based on their genetic makeup, medical history, and the specific characteristics of their H. pylori infection.
 This could involve using genetic testing to predict an individual's response to different antibiotics or analyzing the H. pylori strain to identify specific vulnerabilities that can be targeted with tailored therapies.

 Personalized medicine approaches have the potential to improve eradication rates, reduce side effects, and minimize the risk of antibiotic resistance.
-However, these approaches are still in the early stages of development and may not be widely available for some time.
+Even so, these approaches are still in the early stages of development and may not be widely available for some time.

 Tips and Expert Advice